 The world has changed.
 Gone are the days of relying on physical pieces of paper to transport information.
 All these communications and countless other processes have been moved to cyberspace, and this transition has enabled amazing improvements in productivity and efficiency.
 However, by relying so heavily on the internet, entire nations have created new attack vector for malicious outsiders.

 Threats to national security can no longer be found on a map.
 Hackers come from anywhere at anytime, a lesson the U.S. recently learned from the distributed denial-of-service attack that befell internet performance management firm Dyn.
-This particular incident – which caused downtime for sites as large as Twitter and Netflix – highlights just how unprepared America is for cyberattacks, and serves as a reminder for organizations everywhere to beef up security.
+This particular incident – which caused downtime for sites as large as Twitter and Netflix – highlights just how unprepared America is for cyberattacks, and serves as a reminder for organizations everywhere to beef up corporate cyber security.

 Dyn DDoS attack underscores a big flaw